 Exercise 4.2.
-Fix a field K. If V is a vector space over K, we define the dual space $V^$ to be the vector space Hom(V, K) of linear maps from V to K. Show that this is a contravariant functor from the category $Vect_K$ of finite-dimensional vector spaces over K to itself, and that its square is the identity functor.
+Fix a field K. If V is a vector space over K, we define the dual space $V^$ to be the vector space Hom(V, K) of linear maps from V to K. Show that this is a contravariant functor from the category $Vect_K$ of finite-dimensional vector spaces over K to itself.